silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ### Comply with rules

 While maybe not the case within the US (for us Non-Californians), data regulation and compliance is kind of a big deal.
-If you don't comply, you [might](https://www.wired.com/story/google-analytics-europe-austria-privacy-shield/) [get](https://techcrunch.com/2022/06/23/google-analytics-italy-eu-data-transfers/) the [boot](https://edpb.europa.eu/news/national-news/2022/italian-sa-bans-use-google-analytics-no-adequate-safeguards-data-transfers_en).
+If you don't comply, [good](https://www.wired.com/story/google-analytics-europe-austria-privacy-shield/) [luck](https://edpb.europa.eu/news/national-news/2022/italian-sa-bans-use-google-analytics-no-adequate-safeguards-data-transfers_en).

 Compliance is becoming less of a `goal` and more of a `requirement`.